The Beatles’ first No. 1 hit in the U.K., “Please Please Me,” came in February 1963 on Parlophone records.

 Record sleeve cover for 7" vinyl version of “God Only Knows” with “Good Vibrations” issued in 1977, The Netherlands.

 “God Only Knows” is a song from the Beach Boys’ May 1966 album, Pet Sounds.
 It is one of the group’s most widely recognized songs and was composed and produced by Brian Wilson, with lyrics by Tony Asher.
 Carl Wilson sings the lead on the song.
-It is a popular love song of a guy pledging his love to his lady, also known for the full line, “God only knows what I’d be without you.”
+It is a popular love song — about a guy pledging his love to his lady; also known by the full line, “God only knows what I’d be without you.”

 “God Only Knows”-1966

 Musically, the song — coming from the Pet Sounds oeuvre — is more technically sophisticated than much of the earlier Beach Boys’ work, or that of other pop groups in the mid-1960s.
 The song has a complicated melodic structure and layered vocal harmonies which some have described as “brilliantly arranged.”
-In producing the song, Brian Wilson also used many unorthodox instruments, including the harpsichord and French horns that are heard in the introduction.
+In producing the song, Brian Wilson also used instruments not typically used in rock compositions, including the harpsichord and French horns, heard in the introduction.

 Wilson also took other risks with this song, as it was one of the first to use the word “God” in its title.
 There were fears at the time — 1966 — that using such a title would hurt the song’s radio airplay and that it would also bring religious group protest, some of which did occur.
 On the other hand, there were also concerns that given the song’s religious-sounding title, the hipper kids of that day might reject “God Only Knows” as “too square.”